DekkDR/db-capstone-project/readme.md

-Setting up repository for project
+Please check Readme.pdf for the project implementation.